1. SUPRA-RD Security System Overview for Second Life

 Significantly expands capabilities with advanced avatar resource monitoring, including limits on attachments, prims, render weight, scripts, memory, and CPU time.

-2. Installation & Initial Setup
+2. Installation & Initial Setup of your Second Life Security System

-Setting up your SUPRA-RD system is straightforward:
+Setting up your SUPRA-RD security system for optimal Second Life protection is straightforward:

-- Unpack & Rez: Unpack the product and rez all components on your land.
+Unpack the product and rez all components on your land.

-- Ownership: Ensure you are the owner of all rezzed prims.
+Ensure you are the owner of all rezzed prims.

-- Initial Boot: The system will perform an initial boot, loading configurations from notecards.
+The system will perform an initial boot, loading configurations from notecards.
 The owner receives status messages.
 This can take up to a minute.

-- Positioning: Place the main system prim strategically.
+Place the main system prim strategically.

-- Notecard Configuration: While most settings are menu-driven, core settings are in `Config` and `SupraExtremeConfig` (for Extreme version).
+While most settings are menu-driven, core settings are in `Config` and `SupraExtremeConfig` (for Extreme version).
 Lists are in `Managers`, `Whitelist`, `Blacklist`.
 It's recommended to use in-world menus.

 You can use in-world menus either to enter the UUID of an avatar or to store it permanently.
 Additionally, you can store the UUID in the manager, the whitelist, or the blacklist notecard.